marcosvm13/blog/_posts/q-for-functional-programmers.md

 q)x*3+2-x:1
 4
 ```
-Notice that the second line rewrites `x` at the very beginning, I mean, at the
+Notice that the second line rewrites `x` at the very beginning, remember, at
+the rightmost expression.
+In particular, the subexpression `x:1` assigns `1` to
+`x` and returns it as output, just to proceed with the rest of operations.
+We
-rightmost expression.
-We show now the Scala analogous:
+show the Scala analogous to remark this aspect:
 ```scala
 scala> var x = 0
 var x: Int = 0